flies-jedi/flies-jedi.github.io/_projects/2025JEDImeeting.md

 We decided to organize that first post COVID IRL JEDI meeting at the <a href = "https://chateaudufey.com/">Château du Feÿ</a> from June 3 to 5, 2025.
 <p>For a moderate fee of 350€ including all amenities besides transportation, you'll have 3 days to present and discuss your work with a small group of junior PIs.
+<p> The goal is simple.
+Each of the participant quickly presents their research work and projects, we all try to better know each other, share experiences, tips and build up our fly people network!

 <p>We will have the pleasure to discuss fundamental research funding and publication process with <a href = "https://erc.europa.eu/erc_member/maria-leptin">Prof. Maria LEPTIN, <a href = "https://www.hfsp.org/almut-kelber">Prof. Almut Kelber</a>, a Company of Biologists representative and <a href = "https://www.linkedin.com/in/richardsever/">Dr. Richard Sever</a>.

+profiles:
+  # if you want to include more than one profile, just replicate the following block
+  # and create one content file for each profile inside _pages/
+  - align: center
+    image: JEDImeeting2025/sponsors/EDS.png
+    image_circular: true # crops the image to make it circular
+    more_info: >
+      <p>European Drosophila Society</p>

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">